vygr/ChrysaLisp/doc/FUNCTIONS.md

 Push an entry onto the Vtable, referring to a path added using fn-add-path.

-### fn-add-atom

-Push an entry onto the atom table, referring to an atom string added using fn-add-sym.

 ### fn-find-link

 Search the current Vtable for a path and add a new entry if needed using fn-add-link.
 Return the unique index.

-### fn-find-atom

-Search the current atom table for a atom string and add a new entry if needed using fn-add-atom.
-Return the unique index.

 ### fn-string

 Load register with string address via the local string pool.

-### fn-atom

-Load register with interned atom string object via the local atom table.

 ### fn-bind